Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Robust Bayesian Updates

 \begin{proposition} Consider a market in which the data-generating distribution $q$ may shift over the course of $T$ steps among a finite set $Q$ of distributions.
 A Bayesian learner with a finite prior that assigns positive probability to each model in $Q$ may incur regret linear in $T$ compared to a benchmark that knows the correct sequence of distributions in advance, even if there is only a single distribution shift during the $T$ steps. \end{proposition}

 The proof is in Appendix~\ref{sec:appendix-proofs}.
-The Bayesian’s fast convergence is a feature if the Bayesian puts positive prior probability on a fixed, correct model of the data-generating process and for asymptotic results this all that matters; the prior is otherwise irrelevant.
+The Bayesian's fast convergence is a useful feature if the Bayesian puts positive prior probability on a fixed, correct model of the data-generating process and for asymptotic results this is all that matters; the prior is otherwise irrelevant.
 But if the data generating process shifts over time the Bayesian’s posterior at the (unknown) time of a shift becomes the prior.
 So intermediate-term properties matter.
 In the intermediate term, a Bayesian who has nearly converged to a past model learns slowly, as the log odds of the new model to the past one are extreme and the expected shift in these log odds is the fixed relative entropy between the two models.
 With repeated shifts, the Bayesian thus spends a large amount of time near models that are incorrect and accumulates regret that can be linear.

-In contrast, there are no-regret learning algorithms that are known to handle distribution shifts more gracefully \citep{hazan2009efficient,kozat2007universal}.
+By contrast, there are no-regret learning algorithms that are known to handle distribution shifts more gracefully \citep{hazan2009efficient,kozat2007universal}.
 In particular, for the portfolio selection problem we consider, such algorithms can achieve regret that is logarithmic in $T$ and linear in the number $n$ of distribution shifts (see also \cite{hazan2016introduction}, Sections 10.3 and 10.4).
 However, as we have seen, logarithmic regret is not sufficient for survival when competing against agents who invest according to the true distribution, or even against Bayesian learners.

-The main observation of this section is that, while the exponential convergence that Bayesians achieve is sufficient to obtain constant regret---and thus ensures long-run survival against fully informed competitors---it is not necessary.
-We propose a simple and natural method that combines advantages of both approaches, making a step towards a best-of-both-worlds learning strategy.
+The main observation we make here is that, while the exponential convergence rate that Bayesians achieve is sufficient to obtain constant regret---and thus ensures long-run survival against fully informed competitors---it is not necessary.
+We propose a simple and natural method that combines advantages of both approaches, taking a step towards a best-of-both-worlds learning strategy.
 It guarantees constant regret in stationary settings, like standard Bayesian learning, thus outperforming no-regret learners in such cases.
 At the same time, it guarantees logarithmic regret under distribution shifts, surviving against no-regret learners in settings where adaptability is essential.

 Technically, our method stays close to Bayesian learning.
 We use a regularized version of the Bayesian update rule that initially behaves like standard Bayesian learning, but slows convergence just enough to keep alternative hypotheses alive.
 This enables fast recovery after shifts.